-- \$15.0 billion in deposits - -\$7.7 billion brokered deposits - -\$7.3 billion in retail and other deposits - \$750 million multi-year asset-backed commercial paper funding facility - \$2.5 billion of Private Education Loan term securitizations outstanding
+- \$16.5 billion in deposits - -\$8.6 billion in brokered deposits - -\$7.9 billion in retail and other deposits - \$750 million multi-year asset-backed commercial paper funding facility - \$670 million of term funding raised in ABS market in Q1 2018

-(!)
-The difference between "Core Earnings" and GAAP net income is driven by mark-to-market unrealized gains and losses on derivative contracts recognized in GAAP, but not in "Core Earnings" results.
-See page 26 for a reconciliation of GAAP and "Core Earnings".
+(1) The difference between "Core Earnings" and GAAP net income is driven by mark-to-market unrealized gains and losses on derivative contracts (excluding current period accruals on the derivative instruments), net of tax, which are recognized in GAAP, but not in "Core Earnings" results.
+See page 29 for a reconciliation of GAAP and "Core Earnings".